On the spectrum of an operator associated with least-squares finite elements for linear elasticity: Introduction

 \section{Introduction}

 In this paper we continue the discussion started in~\cite{FB_eig,FB_LE} about the spectrum of operators arising from least-squares finite element approximation of partial differential equations.
-In~\cite{FB_eig} several least-squares formulation associated with the Laplace problem and in~\cite{FB_LE} two formulations associated with the linear elasticity problem were considered.
+In~\cite{FB_eig} several least-squares formulations associated with the Laplace problem and in~\cite{FB_LE} two formulations associated with the linear elasticity problem were considered.
 Here we continue the analysis of the two-field formulation presented in~\cite{FB_LE}.
 The two-field formulation was introduced in~\cite{Cai} for the approximation of the source problem and has the merit of providing a robust discretization also when the system approaches the incompressible limit.

-A good knowledge of the properties of the spectrum is useful for several applications.
+Several methods are available for the computation of the eigenvalues and eigefunctions in linear elasticity and the aim of this paper is not to compete with them.
+However, a good knowledge of the properties of the spectrum is useful for several applications.
 For instance, if a transient problem is approximated by using the two-field approach for the space semi-discretization, then the behavior of the solution depends essentially on the discrete eigenvalues of the operator corresponding to the least-squares model.
+Hence, we believe that a study of the approximation of the eigenvalues and the eigenfunctions may be interesting in view of a better understanding of the scheme under investigation.

 The aim of this paper is two-fold.
 First, we complete the analysis presented in~\cite{FB_LE} where only a sketch of the main ideas were indicated.
 Actually, since the least-squares formulation is not symmetric, the convergence analysis should take into account the dual problem for which we provide a careful description in this paper.
 Second, we present a bunch of numerical experiments that highlight some properties of the spectrum.
 A peculiarity of our operators is that the continuous problem has positive and real eigenvalues, while its approximation may have eigenvalues everywhere in the complex plane.
 Our numerical tests show that for small values of the Lam\'e constant $\lambda$ (i.e., when the considered elastic solid is far from being incompressible) the discrete spectrum is generally \emph{well-behaving} that is, it is distributed in the right half of the complex plane and has a small imaginary part.
 On the other hand, when the solid tends to the incompressible limit, as $\lambda$ increases, the distribution of the discrete spectrum is more spread in the entire complex plane, including eigenvalues with negative real part.
 We present several examples of this behavior and discuss how it may depend on the chosen mesh sequence.
 We conclude that, although the two-field formulation has been proved to be robust for the approximation of the source problem corresponding to linear elasticity, the spectrum of the discrete solution operator is \emph{more stable} when a small value of $\lambda$ is considered.